kristoff-it/allyourcodebase.com/content/zig/index.md

 [Zig Roadmap 2023](https://www.youtube.com/watch?v=AqDdWEiSwMM) for more info.

 ## Official Package Manager
 Zig will have an official package manager.
-Its development is scheduled right after the self-hosted compiler is released.
+Its development is scheduled for right after the self-hosted compiler is released.
 For now the choices that will probably be part of the first design iteration are:

 - No official package repository